HyeonuPark/Snark-lang/Reference.md

 ### Virtual method

 Also known as `Function bind syntax`.
-This syntax binds given object as a execution context to the following function.
-For detail, see [method](#Method) section.
+This syntax binds given object as a call context to the following function.
+For detail, see [method](#method) section.

 ```
 myIterable::map(mapFn)::filter(filterFn)